strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.9.2 =
+* BUG FIX: Fixed issue where Braintree checkouts were failing with a CVV error when existing users checked out.

 = 1.9.1 =
 * BUG FIX: Fixed the code checking if the Stripe library is already loaded to compatability issues with other plugins bundling the Stripe API library.
 * BUG FIX: Cancel code now properly uses preg_replace when sanitizing the list of level ids to cancel.